billkenney/update_max3_plus3/readme.md

 using a terminal client such as putty for windows, Terminal on macos or linux, or an app like shelly or terminus on your phone, ssh into your printer: `ssh mks@printer.ip.address` replacing 'printer.ip.address' with your printers ip address. the username is 'mks' and the password is 'makerbase' any time you are prompted for a password

-2. if youre using a 32gb emmc, run `sudo systemctl enable armbian-resize-filesystem ; sudo reboot`. the language is set to English and the timezone is set to America/Chicago. to change this, run `sudo dpkg-reconfigure locales`. find your time zone here: https://en.m.wikipedia.org/wiki/List_of_tz_database_time_zones (it should be in the format America/Chicago), then run `sudo timedatectl set-timezone [your_timezone] ; sudo timedatectl set-ntp 1` replacing [your_timezone] with your actual timezone
+2. the language is set to English and the timezone is set to America/Chicago. to change this, run `sudo dpkg-reconfigure locales`. find your time zone here: https://en.m.wikipedia.org/wiki/List_of_tz_database_time_zones (it should be in the format America/Chicago), then run `sudo timedatectl set-timezone [your_timezone] ; sudo timedatectl set-ntp 1` replacing [your_timezone] with your actual timezone

+if youre using a 32gb emmc, run `sudo systemctl enable armbian-resize-filesystem ; sudo reboot`

 3. to flash the mcu firmware, download this file, copy it to a micro sd card, plug it into the printer, and restart your printer: https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/X_4.bin